logdna/setup-chain-node/README.md

 ## `repeat(times, name, opts, label)`

-Executes each task added sequentially and collects the results into a single object.
+Executes each task added and collects the results into a single object.
 This is a chain action resolved by [execute](#execute).
+Internally this uses `Promise.all` and does not necessarily ensure that actions execute in the order they are specified.
+If the order of execution is important, you should use [serial](#serial)

 **Parameters**